michael105/minilib/doc/README.md

 Contents
 ________

-In this directory documentation about minilib itself is stored.
+In this directory documentation on minilib is stored.

 In the subdirectories there is information on the implemented functions, namely the bsd manpages, ansic / posixc function references,